 NAMELESS: This is a wonderful opportunity to start over.
 The only way your past can travel to your new school is if you talk about it.
 You should learn from your past mistakes, but you needn't advertise them.
 Your new classmates will judge you by the way you are with them.
 If you get involved in school activities, smile a lot and treat people with kindness, they are sure to respond positively.
 And you will be a very happy young lady.
 The longer you enjoy being happy, the less you will remember your troubled past.
 Contact me and let me know how things are going for you after your move.

 YOU BORROWED A CAR, YOU PAY FOR THE DAMAGE

-DR. WALLACE: Last week, I borrowed my girlfriend's car so I could go to work, as my car was getting transmission work done.
+DR. WALLACE: Last week I borrowed my girlfriend's car so I could go to work because my car was getting transmission work done.
 While the car was parked behind the restaurant where I wait tables, someone backed into it and put a dent in the passenger door.
 It wasn't a huge dent, but it was noticeable.
 When I gave the car back to Laura, I told her about the dent.
-She didn't seem upset, because she thought her insurance would pay for getting it fixed.
+She didn't seem upset because she thought her insurance would pay for getting it fixed.

 My girlfriend gave me permission to use the car and the dent was not my fault.
-I'd like your opinion. — Steve, Goshen, Indiana
+I'd like your opinion. — Steve, Goshen, Ind.